TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

   - Windows, C:/ti
   - Linux, ${HOME}/ti

+\cond SOC_AM263PX

+- Update the device data for AM263px in syscfg.
+Contact TI representatives for the device data.
+- Refer to the instructions in documentation provided with the device data.

+\endcond

+### Uniflash

+- The Uniflash download home page is, https://www.ti.com/tool/UNIFLASH
+- Download UNiflash @VAR_UNIFLASH_VERSION from the above link
+- Install at below path,
+  - Windows, C:/ti
+  - Linux, ${HOME}/ti

 \cond SOC_AM64X
 ### GCC AARCH64 Compiler
 \attention GCC AARCH64 compiler installation is required only for A53 development in am64x